nenuadrian/multiplayer-game-mmo-swift/README.md

 A research experiment aiming to figure out the intricacies of MMO servers and clients &amp; Swift, using IBM BlueSocket library as a base for socket handling

+Disclaimer: this of course does not aim to be production code for an MMO server and/or client

 # packet structure
 Every packet starts with an UInt16 representing its length (excluding the length needed to store the UInt16)